heig-tin-info/baygon/docs/docs/guide/Syntax.md

 ## Naming

-All tests can be optionnally named:
+All tests can be optionally named:

 ```yaml
 version: 1